 Savoury low FODMAP snacks

 Cheese can be a great low FODMAP, lunchtime snack option.

 Add in some wheat-free crackers that contain fibre too for a delicious and nutritious lunch-time low FODMAP snack!

 Other delicious, savoury and low FODMAP options for lunch-box snacks include

 Sweet low FODMAP snacks

-For those of you with a sweet tooth, there are a range of delicious, low FODMAP bars and biscuits as a snack.
-Just be aware that not all flavours provided by these brands will be low FODMAP.
+For those of you with a sweet tooth, there is a range of delicious, low-FODMAP bars and biscuits as a snack.
+Just be aware that not all flavors provided by these brands will be low FODMAP.